facebookarchive/caffe2/_posts/2017-09-14-Reinforcement_Learning_with_Caffe2.md

 Reinforcement learning (RL) is an area of machine learning focused on teaching agents a complex relationship between its action and behavior, and maximizing a reward after a duration in an environment.
 The agent can be a game avatar, recommender system, notification bot, or variety of other systems that make decisions.
 The reward could be points in a game, or more engagement on a website.
 Facebook uses RL in different ways, with one example being when to let page owners know how their pages are performing.

-Today, we are pleased to announce **RL_Caffe2** ([https://github.com/caffe2/reinforcement-learning-models](https://github.com/caffe2/reinforcement-learning-models)), a set of RL libraries built on the Caffe2 platform.
+Today, we are pleased to announce **RL_Caffe2** ([https://github.com/caffe2/reinforcement-learning-models](https://github.com/caffe2/reinforcement-learning-models)), **a set of RL libraries built on the Caffe2 platform**.
 Sharing an open-source fork of our Caffe2 RL framework allows us to give back to the community and also collaborate with other institutions as RL finds more applications in industry.

 <!--truncate-->